 Austin College Thinking Green serves as an umbrella for all campus greening initiatives, including our annual residence hall energy conservation competition, our annual GreenServe event, student-initiated greening proposals (more than two dozen of which have been adopted by the college), our involvement in the Second Nature Carbon Commitment, and all other efforts by staff, students, faculty, and contractors to "green" the campus.

-Dr. Brad Smucker, Associate Professor of Chemistry and Director of Thinking Green Campus Awareness (TGCA), works with a committee of students to identify, organize, and publicize greening activities that lend themselves to broad participation.
-Student Co-Chairs of the TGCA Student Committee for the 2016 - 2017 academic year are Victoria Quill, Sophomore, and Elise Collins, Senior.
+Dr. Mari Elise Ewing, Professor of Environmental Studies and Director of Thinking Green Campus Awareness (TGCA), works with a committee of students to identify, organize, and publicize greening activities that lend themselves to broad participation.
+Student Co-Chairs of the Thinking Green Campus Awareness Student Committee for the 2017 - 2018 academic year are Julian Coronado, Junior, and Katherine Collins, Junior.

 See the other Upcoming Events planned for TGCA and the Center for Environmental Studies.